FrancescoSciab/ATM_Banking_Application/README.md

 #### The rest of the states are arranged in a similar way:
 - States for reading the sum from the keyboard
-- States for reading a pin code
+- States for reading a PIN code
 - States for checking the entered data
 - States for selecting using the side keys
 - States for resetting and presetting buffers